The adoption of AI in healthcare, just like the takeup of AI in nearly every other industry, has grown significantly over the last few years.

 Steve GriffithsSenior vice president and chief operating officer of enterprise analytics, Optum

 The technology is "becoming more real," Griffiths said.
 "It's becoming meaningful to people."

-He added that he expects the adoption of AI in healthcare in continue to grow over the coming months and years.
+He added that he expects the adoption of AI in healthcare to continue to grow over the coming months and years.

 Returns on AI investments

-Returns can come from a variety of places, including from saving on personnel costs, Griffiths said.
+Returns can come from a variety of places, including personnel costs, Griffiths said.

 "There are many operational processes that are still manually kind of intensive in healthcare," he said.
 "For those functions, there would be reductions in staffing levels because some of the AI can now coordinate and drive decisions in some places."

 That doesn't necessarily mean people are losing their jobs, however, Griffiths noted.
 In fact, data indicates that healthcare organizations are increasingly redeploying individuals displaced by AI to other parts of the organization, he said.